for-giobbe/phy/Building a Tree in a ML Framework.md

 ## inferring nodal support using different metrics:

-Several metrics of clade support are possible and should be combined to gain more confidence.
+Phylogenetic trees are almost always just hypotheses and they should be treated us such.
+In this perspective, it's important to know how much we can be confident in respect to our findings: there are several possibilities which take into consideration the whole tree, but it's also possible to calculating several metrics of clade support, specifically for each node.
 Here are the more frequently used in IQ-TREE:

 * Parametric & Nonparametric bootstrap
 * SH-like approximate likelihood ratio test
-* ...

 I really like this explanation of parametric and non-parametric bootstrap: